-The National Pre-registration Pharmacist Recruitment Scheme for England and Wales was introduced in 2017; mandated for all HEE funded posts and optional for community pharmacy places funded by NHS England.
+The National Trainee Pharmacist (Pre-reg) Recruitment Scheme for England and Wales was introduced in 2017; mandated for all HEE funded posts and optional for community pharmacy places funded by NHS England.

 HEE has undertaken a number of evaluations to determine the impact of the scheme and the reliability, validity, fairness and acceptability of the selection methods used as part of the recruitment process.

 Reports from these evaluation studies are available below.
-The 2018 outcome report is also available to download.
+The 2018 and 2019 outcome reports are also available to download.

 Pharmacy Recruitment Evaluation Report Phase 1